unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## Examples of runtimes

-- any _interpreter_ (JVM, CRL, CPython, V8)
+- any _interpreter_ (JVM, CLR, CPython, V8)
   * and their standard libraries
   * and their type system and internal conventions
-    + eg value/reference types in JVM/CRL, global lock in CPython
+    + e.g. value/reference types in JVM/CLR, global lock in CPython

-- any _operative system_ (Win, Mac, Linux)
+- any _operating system_ (Win, Mac, Linux)
-  * and their system calls, daemons, package managers, default commands, etc
+  * and their system calls, daemons, package managers, default commands, etc.
   * and their program memory, access control, file system models

 - any _Web service_
-  * and the protocols they leverage upon
+  * and the protocols they leverage
   * and their URL structuring model
   * the data schema of their input/output objects
   * the authentication / authorization mechanisms they support